-The kings of the time wanted them in marriage, but they refused to be married.
+they refused to be married.
 They wore men's clothing, rode on magnificent horses covered with gold-embroidered trappings, knew how to handle the sword and the spear, and bore men down in single combat.
-Each of them possessed a splendid palace with the servants and slaves necessary for such service, for the preparation of meat and drink, and other necessities of that kind.
+Each of them possessed a splendid palace with the servants and slaves necessary for the service, for the preparation of meat and drink, and other necessities of the kind.

-Whenever a marriage-offer for one of them was presented to the King, he never failed to consult with her about it; but they always answered, That shall never be.'
+Whenever a marriage-offer for one of them was presented to the King, he never failed to consult with her about it; but they always answered, "That shall never be."